(Google it... and there may be more Gaelic coming your way... 😊)

 What we’re planning is a two-part trip consisting of the painting retreat at Sherkin Island for the first five days; and then a five-to-seven-day Hidden Ireland art tour.
 Some people will prefer to do one or the other, and some will want to do both.
 The Sherkin Island part is planned for August 31-September 5 (when daily high temperatures on the island are probably going to be in the 60s), and the Hidden Ireland part will immediately follow.

-With regret, I must tell you what you already know: our Ireland trip will not happen this year due to the pandemic and the measures we must all take to mitigate it through physical distancing.
+With regret, I must tell you what you already know: our Ireland trip will not happen in 2021 due to the pandemic and the measures we must all take to mitigate it through physical distancing.

-I am leaving the page here, because thoughts about happier times next year is good for us all.
+I am leaving the page here, because thoughts about happier times in the future are good for us all.